dsccommunity/ActiveDirectoryDsc/README.md

   see the parameter `EnabledOnCreation` in this resource, and the resource [xADObjectEnabledState](#xadobjectenabledstate) on how to enforce the `Enabled` property. _This parameter no longer sets nor enforce the_ _Enabled property.
-If this parameter is used a warning message will be_ _outputted saying that the `Enabled` parameter has been deprecated_.
+If this parameter is used then a warning message_ _will be outputted saying that the `Enabled` parameter has been_ _deprecated_.
 * **`[Boolean]` EnabledOnCreation** _(Write)_: Specifies if the computer account is created enabled or disabled.
 By default the computer account will be created using the default value of the cmdlet `New-ADComputer`.